evan-ite/cub3d/README.md

 ## Current to-do
 - invalid fd close() when texture file doesn't exist or is broke
 - use strcmp to check texture files instead of just checking 1st letter
+- add player starting point and view angle to parser
+- draw the rest of the owl